- Search The Registry

 - Teacher’s Forum

 - My Account

 Clarence B. Jones

 *On this date in 1931, Clarence Jones was born.
-He is an African American businessman and writer.
+He is a Black businessman and writer.

 From Philadelphia, PA, his parents were domestic workers and he was raised in a foster home and a boarding school in New England.
 Clarence Benjamin Jones graduated from Palmyra High School in Palmyra, NJ.
 In 1956 he received his B.A. from Columbia College, Columbia University.
 In 1959 he received a Juris Doctor degree from Boston University's School of Law followed by a Certificate from The New York Institute of Finance and the NASD for his Allied Membership in the NYSE.
 He and his wife Anne moved to Altadena, California, where Jones established a practice in entertainment law.

 Additionally, Jones has an Honorary Doctorate in Communications from Allegheny College in Allegheny, PA, Honorary Doctorates of Humane Letters, Drew University, Madison, NJ, Lincoln University, PA and the University of San Francisco.
 Through his work in the civil rights movement, Mr. Jones has dramatically impacted the course of American history.
 In April 1963, he drafted the settlement agreement between the City of Birmingham and Martin Luther King, Jr. to bring about the end of demonstrations and the desegregation of department stores and public accommodations.